Bairouk/PlantIll/README.md

 ## About :

 This project is two parts :

-    - Deep learning part :
-    we did train a model for plant disease recognition, You can find the work under the folder /DPModel, more explanation below
+ - Deep learning part : we did train a model for plant disease recognition, You can find the work under the folder /DPModel, more explanation    below (Dataset, Weights, Training).

-    (Dataset, Weights, Training)
-    - Mobile dev part :
-    We build this part using Flutter
+ - Mobile dev part : We build this part using Flutter.

 ### Authors:
 - [Boutaina BELAKHDAR]()